Question Formation and Analysis

 To comment on, and help integrate, the questions, keywords and responses into class discussion;

-To address the questions, keywords, responses, discussions and syntheses in exams.
+To use the questions, keywords, responses, discussions and syntheses as a possible basis for developing coherent, well-rendered essays.

-You have been placed in presentation teams.
-As part of the team, you will help lead the class discussion once during the semester.
+As of this writing, I have placed you into four discussion groups.
+As part of the discussion group, you will help lead the class discussion once during the semester.
 You will pose questions and offer keywords on, and related to, the readings.
 Using the questions, keywords and responses, discussion groups will prepare and orchestrate class discussion.

 In light of the class discussion, you will return to the questions, keywords and responses.
 Each group member will provide a separate synthesis — a critical appraisal and commentary regarding the themes and issues raised in the week's questions, keywords and responses.
 Questions, keywords, responses and syntheses will be posted on the wiki.